- What is a mammogram?

 Even though mammograms can detect breast cancers too small to be felt, treating a small tumor does not always mean it can be cured.
 A fast-growing or aggressive cancer may have already spread before it’s found.

 The value of a screening mammogram also depends on a woman’s overall health status.
 Detecting breast cancer early may not help prolong the life of a woman who has other kinds of serious or life-threatening health problems such as congestive heart failure, end-stage renal disease, or chronic obstructive pulmonary (lung) disease.
 The American Cancer Society screening guidelines emphasize that women with serious health problems or short life expectancies should discuss with their doctors whether to continue having mammograms.
 Our guidelines also stress that age alone should not be the reason to stop having regular mammograms.

 A false-negative mammogram appears normal even though breast cancer is present.
-Overall, screening mammograms miss about 1 in 5 breast cancers.
+Overall, screening mammograms do not find about 1 in 5 breast cancers.

 False negatives occur more often among women with dense breasts.
-Breasts usually become less dense as women age, and so false negatives are more common among younger women than among older women.
+Breasts often become somewhat less dense as women age, so false negatives are more common among younger women than among older women.
 False-negative results can delay treatment and promote a false sense of security for the woman.

 A false-positive mammogram looks abnormal but no cancer is actually present.
 Abnormal mammograms require extra testing (diagnostic mammograms, ultrasound, and sometimes MRI or even biopsy) to find out if cancer is present.

 False-positive results are more common in women who are younger, have dense breasts, have had breast biopsies, have breast cancer in the family, or are taking estrogen.
 About half the women getting annual mammograms over a 10-year period will have a false-positive finding.
 The odds of a false-positive finding are highest for the first mammogram, and are lower on subsequent mammograms.
 Women who have past mammograms available for comparison reduce their odds of a false-positive finding by 50%.

 False-positive mammograms can cause anxiety.
 The extra tests needed to be sure cancer isn’t there cost time and money and also cause physical discomfort.